Skip to main content

 Reading Extra Data

-The Entry model provides access via the extraData property or the getExtraData() method:
+The Entry model provides access to extra_data via the extraData property or the getExtraData() method:

 $reader = new Reader($provider);